SleeveShirts

 1. Coolibar Kids ZnO Suntect Hoodie ($45)

-The absolute best for infants and children with sensitive skin.
-The blend of cotton, viscose, and ZnO-infused fibers creates a soft, plush feel that is far superior to standard "shiny" synthetics.
+A premium option for infants and children with sensitive-skin concerns.
+The blend of cotton, viscose, and ZnO-infused fibers creates a soft, plush feel compared with many standard "shiny" synthetics.
 It includes **flat-lock seams** to minimize rubbing and integrated thumb holes for hand coverage.

 2. Patagonia Kids Capilene Silkweight ($39)